thecodeteam/mesos-module-dvdi/README.md

 ```

-# How to build using the Docker image
+# How to build this project using a pre-composed Docker image

 To simplify the process of assembling and configuring a build environment for the docker volume driver isolator, a Docker image is offered.